michelfernandez/cove/site/content/english/identification.md

 {{< picture "identification-step-1" 252 >}}
 {{% richtext %}}
 **Step 1**<br>
-The user's ID is scanned and checked with Swisscom's ID app.
+The user's ID card is scanned and checked with Swisscom's ID app.
 {{% /richtext %}}
 {{% /step %}}